mattetti/SerumWavetables/README.md

 These wavetables are optimized for disk space efficiency:

 - Wavetables contain fewer frames than typical because **Serum's interpolation** fills in the gaps
-- To enable smooth morphing: Open the wavetable editor in Serum and activate **interpolation**
 - This approach reduces disk usage while maintaining high sound quality through Serum's built-in interpolation engine

 Frames are still duplicated across different wavetables for the user's convenience, allowing easy access to specific sounds without needing to reconstruct wavetables from individual frames.